kalebabram/r-grumps/README.md

 ![histogram_clean](https://github.com/kalebabram/GRUMPS/blob/main/data/Staphylococcus_epidermidis.tab_distmat_cleaned_regular_sigma_0.05_ward_distmat_summary_histogram.png)
 Viewing the histogram for the cleaned dataset, we can see that there are no more comparisons above the species boundary of 0.05 as well as a similar topology to the histogram produced in **Step 1**.

-Now that we have our final cleaned dataset and the summary statistics, we can use the Rscript `r_grumps` to produce the final heatmap for publication.
+Now that we have our final cleaned dataset and the summary statistics, we can use the Rscript `r-grumps` to produce the final heatmap for publication.

-### Step 4: Run r_grumps to obtain the final clustered heatmap and grouping information
+### Step 4: Run `r-grumps` to obtain the final clustered heatmap and grouping information
 ```sh
 r-grumps -f ./data/Staphylococcus_epidermidis.tab_distmat_cleaned_regular_sigma_0.05_ward_distmat.csv -m heatmap -c 0.0125 -g ward.D2
 ```